-This series is for you to better understand the mechanics of planning a wedding from afar and to learn how best to plan your destination wedding in Tahiti, and avoid disenchantment.
+This series is for you to better understand the mechanics of planning a wedding from afar and to learn how best to plan your destination wedding in Tahiti, and avoid wedding regrets and disenchantment.

 Today we will touch on how important it is to communicate about money and the cost of a destination wedding in Moorea.